The Modern Hospital Maze

 The Perilous Hospital Journey

 And here’s another really big paradox: We turn to hospitals in the hope of getting better.
 Many of us do, and we can be very thankful about that.
 But, too often, the very opposite happens.
-Hospital harm claims the lives of up to 500,000 patients in the U.S. and Canada every year.
-That’s more than 1,000 avoidable deaths every day.
+Hospital harm claims thousands of the lives in the U.S. and Canada every year.
+It’s the third leading cause of death.
 Countless others are injured and even permanently disabled.
 Families are thrust into life-changing traumas they never saw coming.
 These experiences can carry devastating consequences for their health, finances and careers.
 What is even more troubling is the inescapable fact that most of this harm is entirely avoidable.

 The pages on this site are intended to help provide patients and families the information they need to ensure more positive outcomes as they navigate the healthcare system and, particularly, its hospital setting.